jennie/phish3/public/overlays/scenario-16.md

-# Learning Objective - Official Email, Trustable Source

-Identify trustworthy sources of official communications.
+# Can You Spot the Real Deal?

+Stay vigilant and know how to spot legitimate official emails.

-**What to look out for:** Review communications for official logos, links to trusted domains, and policies that are consistent with polytechnic security processes.
+**Tip:** Look for official logos, trusted domain links, and security policies that match with your polytechnic’s standards.

-**References, Read More's, support and resources could go here.